splerp/udacity-projects/02 Tournament Results/README.md

 #### Creating the database
 1. In the virtual machine in Git Bash, run the `psql` command
 2. While in psql, type the command `CREATE DATABASE Tournaments;` to create the database
-3. Type `\c Tournaments` to connect to the database
+3. Type `\c Tournaments` to connect to the newly created database
 4. Type `\i tournament.sql` to run the migrations and fixtures to complete setting up the database

 #### Running the scripts